 Enriched with a blend of botanical ingredients, including rosehip and sweet almond oils, Omorovicza’s Miracle Facial Oil has been a firm favorite of ours for a while now.
 Added bakuchiol works to repair the skin, target wrinkles and encourages natural collagen production.
 It’s seriously hydrating and leaves the skin soft and supple.
 This is perfect for people who hate that greasy feel.

 A powerful super serum that targets the appearance of wrinkles, dark spots and fine lines, Oskia’s Super 16 Serum blends (you guessed it) 16 super nutrients, including bakuchiol.
 The lightweight serum improves elasticity while repairing and soothing sun-damaged and irritated skin.
-Expect plumper, clearer, more radiant-looking complexion.
+Expect a plumper, clearer, more radiant-looking complexion.